 Fill up your head with positive thoughts.
 That way- there is less room for negative thoughts.

-At first, I brought the gratitude jar out during the Thanksgiving season, but now it’s a staple in our home.
+At first, I brought the gratitude jar out during Thanksgiving, but now it’s a staple in our home.

-Sometimes when I catch myself being a Debbie Downer or I’m stuck in negative self-talk, I go to my gratitude jar and read until I feel a bit better.
-In doing so-I usually end up adding one to the jar in the process, which is a win-win.
+Sometimes, when being a Debbie Downer or stuck in negative self-talk, I go to my gratitude jar and read until I feel better.

 When you repeat them often and believe in them, you can make positive changes in your life.